Optimal Protocols for Continual Learning via Statistical Physics and Control Theory: Model-based theoretical framework

 Following a standard \emph{multi-headed} approach to continual learning \citep{zenke2017continual,farquhar2018towards}, we allow for task-dependent readout weights: $\bm{V}=(\bm{v}^{(1)},\ldots,\bm{v}^{(T)})^\top\in\mathbb{R}^{T\times K}$.
+Specifically, the readout for task $t$ is updated only when that task is presented.
 While the readout is switched during training according to the task under consideration, the first-layer weights are shared across tasks.
 A pictorial representation of this model is displayed in Fig.~\ref{fig:sketch}.
-Training is performed via Stochastic Gradient Descent (SGD) on the squared loss of $y^{(t)}$ and $\hat y^{(t)}=\hat y(\bm{x};\bm{W},\bm{v}^{(t)}) $, in the \emph{online} regime, where at each training step the algorithmic update is computed using a new sample $(\bm{x},y^{(t)})$.
+Training is performed via Stochastic Gradient Descent (SGD) on the squared loss of $y^{(t)}$ and $\hat y^{(t)}=\hat y(\bm{x};\bm{W},\bm{v}^{(t)}) $.
+We consider the \emph{online} regime, where at each training step the algorithmic update is computed using a new sample $(\bm{x},y^{(t)})$.

 The generalisation error of the student on task $t$ is given by